1. Thermal Imaging

 With increasing exertion until exhaustion (incremental exercise tests), previously reported results have sometimes been contradictory.
 In their own trials, Dr. Hillen and colleagues demonstrated that temperature changes depend on the ROI being analyzed.
 The initial drop in temperature was greater than during steady-state endurance exercise and showed a clear relationship to exercise intensity.
 At the end of the trials, the typical skin temperature patterns were again visible.

 Differences are even more pronounced during resistance training than in incremental exercise tests.
-In these tests, which last less than 10 minutes and follow a standard protocol, some studies show that the skin temperature of stressed muscles rises, while others show that it falls.
+In these tests, which last less than 10 minutes and follow a standard protocol, some studies show that the skin temperature rises above the stressed muscles, while others show that it falls.
 In this context, both the ROI and the participants’ training level play a role.
 Specific skin temperature patterns during resistance training have not yet been reported in the literature.
 The research group conducted two of their own trials but could not draw clear conclusions regarding differences in exercise intensity.
 However, skin temperature patterns that differed from those in endurance or incremental exercise were observed here as well.

 The skin temperature decrease during endurance and incremental exercise is attributed by the researchers to the constriction of blood vessels in the skin controlled by the sympathetic nervous system.
-This causes blood to be redistributed from the skin to organs that must work harder during exercise.
-It is assumed that thermographic measurement of skin temperature primarily reflects vasomotor adjustments (changes in vessel dilation and constriction), rather than cooling effects caused by sweating (evaporation).
-This is because the body considers regulating temperature via vessel dilation or constriction to be more efficient than sweating immediately.
+It is therefore assumed that thermographic measurement of skin temperature primarily reflects vasomotor adjustments (changes in vessel dilation and constriction), rather than cooling effects caused by sweating (evaporation).
+This is because the body regulates its core temperature primarily by dilating or constricting blood vessels, rather than reacting immediately through sweating.

 Therefore, thermography is particularly well suited to identify changes in vascular regulation at the beginning of physical exertion and with increasing exercise intensity — without being strongly affected by sweating.
 The emergence of a distinct, increasingly visible vascular pattern with increasing exercise intensity supports this assumption.